kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Object Oriented Programming/Syntax and Semantics.md

 Grammatical structure and rules of a language

 **Semantics**
-The Meaning of those words and
+The meaning and behavior of a language

 # See Also
 [[$ Java - Programming Language]]